samyadeepbasu/causal-knowledge-localization.github.io/README.md

-# Diffusion2GAN Project page
+# Webpage

-This repository contains additional results and website source files for [ٍWiCLP Project](https://github.com/ArmanZarei/Mitigating-T2I-Comp-Issues).
+This repository contains additional results and website for the paper: On Mechanistic Knowledge Localization in Text-to-Image Generative Models